ericallanwest/ericallanwest.github.io/README.md

 - Collaborated with UC Davis researchers using GitHub for version control and collaboration

 **The Sidman P. Poole Endowment in Geography** - [Virginia Tech](https://geography.vt.edu/academics/research-funding.html) (2019)
-- Recipient of a $1,500 grant to conduct trails-related fieldwork in Great Smoky Mountains National Park.
+- Recipient of a $1,500 grant to conduct trails-related fieldwork in Great Smoky Mountains National Park

 # Cider Experience